Moraine Valley Community College officially started its intercollegiate athletics program in 1976.

 In 2005, the men’s soccer team was the first college from the U.S. invited to participate in the World Interuniversity Games tournament in Rotterdam, Holland.
 It also was the first Moraine Valley team to compete abroad.
 They later competed in Erlangen-Nürnberg, Germany (2007) and Milan, Italy (2009).
 The women’s volleyball team competed in Dublin, Ireland (2006) and Milan, Italy (2009).
 In 2004, the men’s soccer team hosted players from the University of São Paulo, Brazil, and the women’s soccer team played host to the University of Erlangen-Nürnberg, Germany, in 2006.

-The Athletics Department moved to the newly constructed Health, Fitness & Recreation Center in 2014 on the site of the old game soccer field on the west side of campus.
+The Athletics Department moved to the constructed Health, Fitness & Recreation Center (Building H) in 2014 on the site of the old game soccer field on the west side of campus.
+The Cyclone Center was one of the sites for ESPN’s High School Basketball Showcase (pictured) in December 2014, bringing national attention to the facility.

-Cyclone Athletics stands at 12 sports: men’s and women’s basketball, men’s and women’s cross country, men’s and women’s soccer, men’s and women’s tennis, men’s golf, women’s volleyball, softball, and baseball.
+Cyclone Athletics includes 12 sports: men’s and women’s basketball, men’s and women’s cross country, men’s and women’s soccer, men’s and women’s tennis, men’s golf, women’s volleyball, softball and baseball.